The Pre-Law Student Success Pathway: From Freshman to LSAT

 Title card for the Pre-Law Student Success Pathway guide

-Mapping the Four-Year Pre-Law Journey
+Mapping the Four-Year Pre-Law Timeline

 By treating your undergraduate years as a structured roadmap rather than a series of random events, you can avoid the "junior year burnout" that hits so many applicants.
 The goal?
 To build a profile that actually stands out in a sea of high-achieving candidates.